jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) This section applies for the purposes of sections RD 58(2), RD 60(4), and RD 61(4) of the Income Tax Act 2007 when an employer asks the Commissioner to replace the FBT liability determined under a set rate with a calculated amount.
 (2) The employer must provide the information within 2 months after notifying the Commissioner that an assessment for the final quarter or year has been made.

-### 47 ESCT statements provided by employers
+### 47 ESCT statements provided by employers and others
-(1) This section applies when an employer or PAYE intermediary withholds in a period an amount of ESCT from an employer’s superannuation contribution.
+(1) This section applies when an employer, person, or PAYE intermediary withholds in a period an amount of ESCT from an employer's superannuation cash contribution.
 (2) The employer or PAYE intermediary must deliver to the Commissioner a PAYE payment form showing the amount of employer’s superannuation contribution, the amount of ESCT relating to the contribution, and any other particulars required by the Commissioner as follows:
   (a) when the employer or PAYE intermediary has withheld the ESCT during the first payment period, no later than the 20th of the month during which the ESCT was withheld:
   (b) when the employer or PAYE intermediary has withheld the ESCT during the second payment period, no later than the 5th of the month following the month in which the ESCT was withheld: